longevityframework/longevity/manual/subdomain/kinds.md

 subdomains](http://blog.jonathanoliver.com/ddd-strategic-design-core-supporting-and-generic-subdomains/),
 such as _core_, _supporting_, and _generic_.
 In longevity, these are all the same thing, but you can call them as you please.
 You can also make use of multiple longevity `Subdomains` in a single application.

-TODO: link here to longevity config chapter on multiple contexts.
+(See the [chapter on configuration](../context/config.html) for providing separate configuration for each subdomain.)

 Longevity `Subdomains` are quite easy to construct, and in this section, we will review all the tools at your disposal to build